MikeDigitize/talk-to-me/README.md

 });
 ```

 And that's the base class.
-It's only 3kb and lets you build an application using just the essentials of the Speech Recognition API.
+It's only 7kb before minification and lets you build an application using just the essentials of the Speech Recognition API.